Artrage/artrage-music/README.md

 A few minor coding errors had been found in my code.
 What is left is something inherited from third parties such Apple Music, Soundcloud and Bandcamp, whose players I am using as iframe.
 11. HTML beautification was carried in GitPod.
 12. Contact form:
     Go to the "Contact Us" page
     Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
+13. README was tested on dillinger.io and seems to look alright

-DEPLOYMENT
+## DEPLOYMENT
 The project was committed and pushed to GitHub via the git status, git add, git commit and git pushed commands in GitPod.

-CREDITS
+## CREDITS
 Two quotes marked as “stolen quotes” originally appear in the albums by Type O Negative.

-CONTENT
+## CONTENT
 All text for the website was written by Artrage.

-MEDIA
+## MEDIA
 All music, photos, logos and artwork are by Art Balenok, registered with IMRO as Artrage.
 The blank merchandise images were sourced as no-license-to-use.
 The logos and artwork used on them are by Art Balenok.
 All photographs were taken by Art Balenok, all album covers were created in Photoshop by Art Balenok.
 The image in “Without A Face” is by Sergei Balenok, who gave Art Balenok his express permission to use it.
 All music is copyrighted by Artrage.

-ACKNOWLEDGEMENTS
+## ACKNOWLEDGEMENTS
 Matt Rudge, a Code Institute lecturer, demonstrated a number features I used in this project.
 I did tweak them a bit though.
 In particular, those are:
 1. Sweep-to-bottom features in the top menu
 2. Ease-in-out in the header logo
 3. Ease-in-out in the social links in the footer

+Jonathan Munz, who acted as a mentor on this project and provided valuable advice.